bentoml/BentoML/docs/source/guides/migration.rst

 Once we are happy with the model trained, we can save the  model instance with the :code:`save_model()` framework API to persist it in the model store.
 Optionally, you may attach custom labels, metadata, or custom objects like tokenizers to be saved alongside the model.
-See :ref:`Save A Trained Model <concepts/model:Save A Trained Model>` to learn more.
+See :ref:`concepts/model:Save a trained model` to learn more.

 .. admonition:: 💡 Migration Task